clarofyai/ClarofyCS/README.md

 ## Installation

-You can install the released version of ClarofyCS from with:
+You can install the released version of ClarofyCS with:

 ``` r
 devtools::install_github("clarofy/ClarofyCS")